proudmuslim-dev/bot/README.md

 [Invite](https://discord.com/oauth2/authorize?client_id=717215043724509275&scope=bot&permissions=8)
 </div>

+## WARNING

+This bot is unmaintained, unsupported, and contains a lot of rough code.
+I do **not** recommend using it as a boilerplate for your own work, and I may archive this repository soon.

 Overseer is a multi purpose, open source discord bot, developed primarily by Proudmuslim#5818.
 I made this bot as a sort of side project, and as something for other people to base their code off of.
 - The bot is still very much a work in progress, and contributions from others are more than welcome.
 - I'm working on getting a proper todo list on this repo, but that will take a bit as I don't have anything planned out properly yet.